Woman claims Mesa apartment complex infested with scorpions

 Balodis said they found them along the walls, on the roof, on the base of trees, and crawling up palm trees.
 She says within 20 minutes they had caught about 40 scorpions.

-ABC15 reached out to the front office and was told because of the holiday management couldn't answer any questions until Monday, but assured us that they handle each concern promptly.
+Scripps station KNXV in Phoenix reached out to the front office and was told because of the holiday management couldn't answer any questions until Monday, but assured reporters that they handle each concern promptly.

-Within an hour of our call, Balodis says she got an email from the front office telling her they'll reach out to pest control again and the situation will be taken care of.
+Within an hour of the call, Balodis says she got an email from the front office telling her they'll reach out to pest control again and the situation will be taken care of.

 But Balodis says the only thing she wants is to get out for the safety of her kids.